 What is the property purchase process in Austria?

 Once the buyer has selected a property to buy, he signs a Buying offer („Kaufanbot“).
-Usually no or low deposits are paid at its signature, but the buyer must have all the money for the purchase ready, or otherwise insert a „subject to finance“ condition in the document, as the buying offer is legally binding.
-Then, the buyer sends the amount corresponding to the purchase price into the notary’s account.
-The notary, a publicly appointed official, checks the property to confirm ownership and any related burdens, and then drafts the property purchase contract.
-This is later signed by both parties in front of the notary, at which point ownership of the property is transferred to the buyer.
-If you cannot travel to attend the notary meeting, you can give a Power of Atorney to someone to represent you.
+Usually no deposits are paid at its signature, but the buyer must have all the money for the purchase ready, or otherwise insert a „subject to finance“ condition in the document, as the buying offer is legally binding.
+Then, a lawyer/notary is appointed to prepare the purchase contract ("Kaufvertrag") and open the escrow account.
+The buyer sends the amount corresponding to the purchase price into the escrow account.
+The lawyer/notary checks the property to confirm ownership and any related burdens, and then drafts the property purchase contract.
+This is later signed by both parties in front of the notary and ownership of the property is transferred to the buyer in the land registry ("Grundbuch").